 Also, cotton is a water-thirsty crop.
 This means that a large amount of water is usually required to grow the crops and develop them into materials.
-A lifecycle analysis revealed that organic cotton uses 91% less water than conventionally grown cotton1.
+A lifecycle analysis revealed that organic cotton crops use 91% less water than conventionally grown cotton.

-Compared with conventional cotton, organic cotton production follows strict regulations.
-This includes growing cotton crops without harmful pesticides.
-The process uses beneficial insects to manage pests.
+Organic cotton, compared with conventional cotton production, follows strict regulations.
+This includes growing cotton crops with only natural pesticides that cause less environmental harm.
+Unlike conventional cotton, the process uses beneficial insects to manage pests.

-Below, we’ve highlighted a list of some brands using organic cotton in their products:
+Below, we’ve highlighted a list of some sustainable and ethical fashion brands using sustainable organic cotton in their products:

-PACT is a certified B Corp, and Fair Trade certified clothing brand.
-This brand provides sustainable fashion for the family using organic cotton and ethical processes in the supply chain.
+PACT is a certified B Corp and Fair Trade-certified clothing brand.
+This brand provides sustainable organic cotton clothing ranges for the family using ethical processes throughout the supply chain.

 This brand creates timeless and eco-friendly pieces that are handmade by artisans.
 Indigenous offers 100% organic cotton pieces for sale.

-Organic cotton is softer on the skin compared with conventional cotton.
+Is organic cotton better than the standard variety?
+One of the reasons people love organic cotton is that it is softer on the skin compared with conventional cotton.
 It is also less likely to cause skin irritations.
 This is because regular cotton clothes usually have chemicals from farming lingering on them.

-Regarding the crop growth process, organic cotton is more sustainable.
-It uses less water, no synthetic chemicals, and no genetically modified organisms.
-It is significantly safer for the planet and the workers involved in the production.
+Regarding the crop growth process, organic cotton is more sustainable cotton.
+The organic cotton industry uses less water, no synthetic chemicals, and no genetically modified crops to produce organic cotton.
+It is significantly safer for the planet and the workers involved in production.

-Considering the different bamboo manufacturing processes, bamboo rayon is more chemically intensive.
+Considering the different bamboo manufacturing processes, bamboo rayon is more chemically intensive (per any other type of rayon fabric).
 In this light, organic cotton is more sustainable because it doesn’t require synthetic chemicals.
 Also, for the finished material, bamboo tends to shrink at a faster rate.